 Similar to the payout ratio, TRP had a step back in 2010.
 In doesn’t have stellar record growth with its earnings per share but it’s not erratic either.
 It shows an upward tendency which is something we can appreciate.

 I am currently an owner of TRP and I am in for the long haul.
-I own it through Computershare and I am slowly dripping it.
+I own it through Computershare and I am slowly adding shares through DRIP.
 I don’t think any investor should expect record stock appreciation but due to its business, we should expect good dividend income and growth for many years.
 At least until all our homes are solar powered.

 Readers: What do you think a TRP?